inkanji

 無心 (mushin) can mean "no-mind" in a Zen context, but in everyday Japanese it more commonly means "begging for money" or "absent-mindedness."
 While it has philosophical merit in martial arts, it's easily misread and doesn't convey "peace of mind" to most Japanese speakers.

-These are the most common mistakes — but context-specific errors are harder to catch.
+Context-specific errors are harder to catch.
 The kanji for “relief after hearing good news” vs “meditative clarity before action” vs “emotional security in a relationship” each require different characters.
 A wrong choice isn't always obvious until a native speaker sees it.

-Verify your specific phrase with AI before you ink →
+Verify your phrase with AI before you ink →

 Frequently Asked Questions